RedHatQE/cloud-tools/clouds/aws/aws_roles/README.md

 An `IAM role` is an IAM identity that you can create in your account that has specific permissions.

-Create a `role policy` by creating policies and attaching them to IAM identities.
+Check existence and create a `role policy` by creating policies and attaching them to IAM identities.

-Use `poetry run aws/aws_roles/aws_roles.py` to execute the procedure.
+- Role-policy documents must be provided in JSON format in IAM policies.